-Applications for the 2022 #CIJLyraMcKee Investigative Journalism Training and Mentoring Bursary Scheme are now closed.
+Applications have now closed for the 2023 #CIJLyraMcKee Investigative Journalism Training and Mentoring Bursary Scheme.
+Only successful applicants will be contacted.

 #CIJLyraMcKee Bursary Scheme:

 #CIJLyraMcKee Bursary Scheme was established in memory of a young and courageous Irish investigative journalist Lyra McKee, who was shot dead by dissident republicans in Derry in April 2019.

 The aim of this five-month bursary scheme is to train and mentor people from underprivileged backgrounds, who aspire to become journalists or who are at the very early stages of their journalism career.